Style

 Gives shape instantly.

-Alternative — Quince for a budget version
+Alternative — Uniqlo for a budget version

 Alex Mill